The temperature is dropping, the snow is falling, and you’re dreading that loathsome winter disease – the common cold.

 Hospice care may be delivered in the community, at a hospice unit in a hospital, or at a stand-alone hospice structure, such as Alberta’s first rural residential hospice in Okotoks, Foothills Country Hospice.

-So, how do patients and families experience an enhanced quality of life with minimized suffering when receiving hospice palliative care?
-One way is through collaboration between the patient, the family, and the Hospice Palliative Care team.
+So, how do patients and families experience an enhanced quality of life with minimized suffering when receiving hospice and palliative care?
+One way is through collaboration between the patient, the family, and the hospice and palliative care team.

-Hospice Palliative Care teams include specialized palliative care nurses, doctors, social workers, community volunteers, psychologists, chaplains, expressive art therapists, dieticians, and other medical or community resources.
+Hospice and palliative care teams include specialized palliative care nurses, doctors, social workers, community volunteers, psychologists, chaplains, expressive art therapists, dieticians, and other medical or community resources.
 The team’s role is to develop a plan which addresses physical, emotional, social, and even relationship issues which may challenge their client.

-The plans are individual and unique, but may include services such as volunteer visits in the home, and/or participation in community groups like the Expressive Art Group at Edmonton’s Pilgrims Hospice, or the Living with Cancer Group at Hospice Calgary.
+The plans are individual and unique, but may include services such as volunteer visits in the home, and/or participation in community groups like the Expressive Art Group at Edmonton’s Pilgrims Hospice, or AHPCA’s Living Every Season program.